-According to the website of the personal injury lawyers of the Bruner Law Firm, innocent parties who have been injured because of the negligence of another have legal actions to pursue, such as compensation for the damages.
+According to the website of the Erez Law firm, innocent parties who have been negatively affected by the negligence of another, such as personal injury or broker misconduct, have legal actions to pursue.

 This just proves that the law is on the side of the victims.
 But this does not mean that employees should not be careful.
 Employers and employees alike should make the effort of avoiding workplace accidents and injuries.

 Some workplaces are more prone to accidents compared to others, like construction sites and factories.
 For this reason, those who work in such hazardous environments and conditions should be more careful.
 Here are some tips to consider:

 - Identify the possible hazards in the area, such as harmful chemicals, construction equipment, exposed wires, and unattended holes